 About the School of Cultures, Languages and Linguistics

-We are ranked in the top 100 in the world for modern languages and linguistics, and our geographic position in the Asia-Pacific and affinities with Latin America and Asia give us a unique perspective on global issues.*
+We are ranked 36th of the top 100 universities worldwide for Linguistics and 68th for Modern Languages and Linguistics.
+Our geographic position in the Asia-Pacific, and affinities with Latin America and Asia give us a unique perspective on global issues.*

-Study opportunities in our school include a range of Asian and European languages and cultures, qualifications in language teaching and translation, and an internationally-leading programme in applied linguistics, language teaching and linguistics.
-A range of our courses are core components of the University's exciting new degree in global studies.
+Study opportunities in our School include a range of Asian and European languages and cultures, and internationally leading programmes in communication, applied language studies, language teaching and linguistic theory.
+A range of our courses are core components of the University's exciting degree in Global Studies.

-Through our teaching we aim to prepare our students to face the challenges of global citizenship, and we encourage a wide range of experiences abroad.
-Our undergraduate courses in languages and area studies are taught by world-class researchers.
+Through our teaching, we aim to prepare our students to face the challenges of global citizenship, and we encourage a wide range of experiences abroad.
+Our undergraduate courses in all areas are taught by world-class researchers and we place special emphasis on nurturing early-career talent.
 Much of what we teach crosses national and disciplinary boundaries and offers our students fresh perspectives on the world.

 As researchers, we work translingually and transculturally.
-Our fieldwork in cultures, languages and linguistics takes us all around the world, to collaborate — for example — with Indigenous groups in Latin America or to save a threatened language in Bougainville or to understand local teaching practices in Asia.
+Our fieldwork in cultures, communication, languages, linguistics and global studies takes us all around the world, to collaborate for example with Indigenous groups in Latin America, savea threatened language in Bougainville, and understand local teaching practices in Asia.